 - When the meat is cooked add the remaining vegetables and beans and stir.
 Cover and reduce heat to simmer.

 IF YOU ARE THICKENING THE SAUCE: Increase the skillet heat to medium high.
 Whisk together the cornstarch and water and pour it into the skillet stirring constantly at a boil.
 Continue to whisk until the sauce thickens and then reduce skillet heat to simmer.

 Add the provolone slices and asparagus spears on top.
 Continue to simmer 10 minutes or until the asparagus is cooked to your preference and the cheese is melted

 Your Printable Recipe:

+An easy dinner with an AMAZING flavor profile.
+Ground moose meat, bacon, smoked provolone cheese, a wine sauce and Asparagus spears steamed on top make this unique dinner worth hunting for.
+If you have ground Moose meat this is a wonderful way to enjoy it.
 Note: You can also thicken in the wine sauce pot before adding to the skillet if you prefer.
 Just whisk the cornstarch mixture into the wine sauce and whisk at a boil until it thickens to your preference.
 Remove from heat and pour into the skillet.
 Now stir it together with the skillet liquids and let it all merge together at simmer.
 You may substitute tender cooked leftover Moose steak for the hamburger.
 You may also substitute either Bison or grass fed beef for the ground Moose.